-Constellation Software Inc. Notice of Annual and Special Meeting of Shareholders To Be Held On May 5, 2022
+Constellation Software Inc. Notice of Annual Meeting of Shareholders To Be Held On May 8, 2023

-Notice is hereby given that the annual and special meeting (the "Meeting") of the holders of common shares ("Common Shares") of Constellation Software Inc. ("CSI" or the "Corporation") will be conducted as a virtual meeting to be held via live audio webcast online at: https://meetnow.global/MGG5DGF on May 5, 2022 at 9:00 a.m.
+Notice is hereby given that the annual meeting (the "Meeting") of the holders of common shares ("Common Shares") of Constellation Software Inc. ("CSI" or the "Corporation") will be conducted as a virtual meeting to be held via live video webcast online at: https://meetnow.global/MHPYKDQ on May 8, 2023 at 9:00 a.m.
 (Eastern Time) for the following purposes:

-- (a) to receive the financial statements for the year ended December 31, 2021 and the auditors' report thereon; - (b) to elect directors; - (c) to re-appoint KPMG LLP as auditors for the ensuing year and to authorize the directors to fix their remuneration; - (d) to consider, and if thought advisable, to pass a special resolution (the full text of which is reproduced in Schedule "A") authorizing the Corporation to amend its articles to increase the maximum number of directors from fifteen to twenty - (e) to consider the shareholder proposal set out in Schedule "B" to the accompanying management information circular; - (f) to consider and vote on an advisory resolution on CSI's approach to executive compensation, and; - (g) to transact such other business as may properly come before the meeting or any adjournment thereof.
+- (a) to receive the financial statements for the year ended December 31, 2022 and the auditors' report thereon; - (b) to elect directors; - (c) to re-appoint KPMG LLP as auditors for the ensuing year and to authorize the directors to fix their remuneration; - (d) to consider and vote on an advisory resolution on CSI's approach to executive compensation, and; - (e) to transact such other business as may properly come before the meeting or any adjournment thereof.

 The management information circular (the "Circular") describes the business to be conducted at the Meeting and also describes the Corporation's governance practices.
-A holder of Common Shares of record at the close of business on March 24, 2022 will be entitled to vote at the Meeting.
+A holder of Common Shares of record at the close of business on March 27, 2023 will be entitled to vote at the Meeting.

-To mitigate risks related to the global COVID-19 (coronavirus) public health emergency to the Corporation's shareholders, employees, communities and other stakeholders and based on government recommendations to avoid large gatherings, the Meeting will be conducted in a virtual only format, which will be conducted via live audio webcast.
-The live audio webcast will allow shareholders to have an equal opportunity to participate at the Meeting regardless of their geographic location or particular circumstances they may be facing as a result of COVID-19.
+The Meeting will be conducted in a virtual only format, which will be conducted via live video webcast.
+The live video webcast will allow shareholders to have an equal opportunity to participate at the Meeting regardless of their geographic location.
 Shareholders will not be able to attend the Meeting in person.
 A summary of the information shareholders will need to attend the Meeting online is provided in the Circular.
+See "Voting at the Meeting" in the Circular.